 What might be happening for your partner?

-Partners often respond to this change in the couple’s sex life by sulking or trying to initiate sex more often.
+Partners can often respond to this change in the couple’s sex life by sulking or trying to initiate sex more often.
 They can feel distanced by the lack of sex and want to use sex to feel close again.

 This mismatch in desires leads to cycle of increased conflict over intimacy.

-The more pressure a partner puts on the other to have sex the more they withdraw, this in turn leads to a situation where the women feels even less understood and as a result less loved.
+The more pressure a partner puts on the other to have sex the more they withdraw, and this in turn leads to a situation where the women feels even less understood and as a result less loved.

 Sex then becomes a battleground with one partner feeling rejected and the other completely unsupported.

 Women may also be going through a time of uncertainty about their role in life.
 Their children may have left home, their body may feel different, and they might then wonder if their partner will start to back away from them too.
 This combination of uncertainty can start to affect a woman’s confidence and libido.

 Sex therapy can help with these kind of problems.
 It uses a combination of education about the biological changes that happen at menopause and a counselling approach so you can find a way to understand each other’s experiences.

 What can help increase my libido?